 Moreau Kusunoki (France) and Genton (Australia)

-A fresh architectural collaboration between Paris-based Moreau Kusunoki and Sydney-based architectural practice Genton is the core creative team to forge the new Powerhouse.
+A fresh architectural collaboration between Paris-based Moreau Kusunoki and Sydney-based architectural practice Genton is the core creative team to forge Powerhouse Parramatta.

 Moreau Kusunoki’s French-Japanese roots grant a diverse international design culture, complemented by Genton’s proven track record for successfully delivering complex projects.
 The team is both accomplished and dynamic, harnessing established experience and liberating emerging talent.